LucasEzequielBecerra/E-Random/README.md

 # E-Random

-Este es mi primer proyecto con javascript.
-Es un e-commerce hecho con las tecnologias de HTML, CSS y JavaScript, usando algunas librerias como Bootstrap y fontawesome
+This is my first project with javascript.
+It is an e-commerce made with HTML, CSS and JavaScript technologies, using some libraries such as Bootstrap and fontawesome

 ## Getting Started